base/base/docs/specs/governance/governor.md

 #### `getVotes`

-Returns the current amount of votes that `_account` has, which should be based on the `GovernanceToken` contract.
+Returns the current voting power of an `_account`, which is the amount of `GovernanceToken` tokens delegated to it.

 ```solidity
 function getVotes(uint256 _account) external view returns (uint256);